dly2424/py-tale/README.md

-py_tale.FunctionDisabledException           # used when trying to call a disabled function py_tale.WrongArgumentTypeException          # used when you pass an incorrect argument object type to a function py_tale.WrongArgumentFormatException        # used when you pass an argument that's in the wrong format
+py_tale.FunctionDisabledException           # used when trying to call a disabled function py_tale.WrongArgumentTypeException          # used when you pass an incorrect argument object type to a function py_tale.WrongArgumentFormatException        # used when you pass an argument that's in the wrong format py_tale.ConsolePermissionsDenied            # used when you lack permissions to use a console
 ```
 Current list of known subscriptions for server consoles: (Use these in console_sub/console_unsub)
 ```